kihapper/TheirTube/README copy.md

 # TheirTube Scraper

+TheirTube scraper allows you to scrape your own Youtube top page

 Theirtube is a Youtube filter bubble simulator that provides a look into how videos are recommended on other people's YouTube.  🔗[their.tube](https://www.their.tube).

-TheirTube scraper allows to retireve your own Youtube recommendation results on your local environment

 ![Scraper Image](./images/theirtube_backend.gif)